 The UN successfully brokered an end to this conflict in February 1994.
 In addition to protecting the aid convoys, one of the British contingent’s main tasks was to ensure freedom of movement within the Muslim-Croat Federation.

-Thanks to the British Army's experience in Northern Ireland, the British contingent proved to be particularly adept at patrolling, forging links with the local population, and gathering intelligence.
+Thanks to the Army's experience in Northern Ireland, the British contingent proved to be particularly adept at patrolling, forging links with the local population, and gathering intelligence.

 Hostilities continued between the Muslims and Croats on one hand and the Serbs on the other.
 Sarajevo, the Muslim-held capital city, remained in a state of virtual siege, while Serb attacks on Muslim towns in the east of the country led the UN to declare some of them ‘safe areas’.